 For a more in-depth look into formatting your manuscript, check out my article that breaks it down in detail for you!

 4. I didn’t have anyone review my manuscript.

 You need to at least have your critique group review your manuscript.
-The critiquers will look for more than grammar and spelling.
-They will look at word choice, how your plot is developed, if the story is viable, places to tighten your sentences, etc. And they will give you an idea if it’s ready to be sent.
+The critiquers will look for more than just grammar and spelling.
+They will look at word choice, how your plot is developed, if the story is viable, places to tighten your sentences, etc. And they will give you an idea on whether it’s ready to be sent.

 5. I thought my manuscript would sell immediately.

 This is probably my biggest rookie mistake.
 Because even if I had done all of these other things perfectly, it STILL could take my manuscript a lot of submissions and months of waiting before it actually sells.